nautilus-cyberneering/library-consumer/README.md

 **Alternative solution**:

-We want to implement a different solution by using a git commit as a lock for the update.
-The rules are:
+We want to implement a different solution by using a git empty commit as a lock for the update.

+Pessimistic locking solution:

 - Only one workflow can update the library.
 We need to enforce mutual exclusion for workflows updating the library.
 - We want to use a [lock](https://en.wikipedia.org/wiki/Lock_(computer_science)) mechanism.
 - When a thread (workflow) wants to update the library, it has to claim the lock first and release it at the end of the process.
 - "Claim the lock" means to create an empty commit and push it into the `main` branch.
-If a second workflow tries to do the same it's going to get a merge conflict because we only allow fast forward merge.
+If a second workflow tries to do the same it's going to get a merge conflict because we only allow fast forward merges.
 The first workflow pushing to main will get the lock.
 - Regardless of whether the workflows succeed or fail, we have to release the lock at the end of the execution.

+Optimistic locking solution:

+- There are two workflows: `work-allocator` and `worker`.
+- The `work-allocator` only checks if there is any job pending to do (a new library commit).
+If there is an update it pushes a commit into main to claim the lock.
+- The `workers` can check if there is a pending job by checking if there is a lock not released yet in the commit history.
+- Race conditions in both cases are avoided with git merge conflicts when the workflows try to push to main.

 **Pros**:

 - We do not need to rely on an external service.
+- We can have more than one lock for different tasks.
+We can have N one-task queues.

 **Cons**:

 - We force fast forward merges for all PRs.
 - If we want to avoid too many merge conflicts, we have to pause other manual PR merges when the workflow is being executed.
 - We only can have one global lock at the time.
 Actually, this solution provides a way to lock any other merge into the main branch.
+- With the optimistic approach we can waste a lot of CPU (or other resources) re-processing workflows.
+If we have too many parallel tasks, merge conflicts could even lead to a deadlock.

 **Potential problems**:

-- If someone pulls the lock commit and pushes a new commit into then `main` branch before the workflow finishes, the workflow will fail, and it won't release the lock.
+- If someone pulls the lock commit and pushes a new commit into the `main` branch before the workflow finishes, the workflow will fail, and it won't release the lock.
-- You can not use these two commit message subject prefixes: `lock: claim` and `lock: release`.
+- You can not use the specific commit messages used by this protocol.
-- The solution is not valid for more than one lock.
-The lock provides a mechanism to have exclusive access to merges into `main`.

 ## Error examples we are trying to solve with this solution